 Such a bank could be modeled on the 98-year-old and very successful publicly owned Bank of North Dakota (BND), which over the period of its existence has contributed to the health of local community banks, state budgets, medium and small businesses, and job growth.
 In fact, North Dakota was the only state to not take an economic downturn during the Great Recession of 2008.
 While other states were experiencing large government budget deficits and sharp reductions in investment in local economies, the BND increased its lending into the economy, employment actually increased, and the state experienced record budget surpluses.

-Leaders of this effort later founded the nonprofit 501(c)(3) educational and charitable organization called the Rocky Mountain Public Banking Institute (RMPBI) in August 2015.
-RMPBI is spearheading a new and growing movement in Colorado filled with people of diverse backgrounds and interests who are deeply committed to changing our financial system.
+RMPBI is spearheading a new and growing movement in Colorado to educate citizens and public officials concerning the many remarkable advantages to cities, counties, and the state of establishing their own public banks.
+The movement is filled with people of diverse backgrounds and interests who are deeply committed to make major improvements our financial system in order to establish a strong and stable economy that serves the citizens of Colorado rather than primarily serving the interests of officers and shareholders of major Wall Street banks.
 We welcome you to join our movement, which is as big in scope and courage as the Civil Rights movement of the 1950s and 60s.
-The Denver Foundation has provided substantial additional grants to RMPBI which is helping it to expand the public banking movement in cities, counties, and the state of Colorado.
+The Denver Foundation has provided substantial additional grants to RMPBI which are helping it expand the public banking movement in cities, counties, and the state of Colorado.

-The conference was well attended — with over 120 registrants.
-It informed Colorado citizens – public officials and their constituents – about:
+The January 2015 conference informed Colorado citizens, public officials and their constituents – about:

 - The dominance of the large, multi-national banks in our economy with their often abusive, fraudulent, and sometimes criminal operations

-- The bold story about a new, sustainable economy based on respect, compassion, dignity, and democracy, and
+- The bold story about a new, sustainable economy based on respect, compassion, dignity, and democracy

 - The ability to help kick-start the implementation of public banking through the power of our diversity and numbers

 Public banks support Main Street, not Wall Street – by supporting community banks, growing small businesses, creating jobs, and lowering government debt.
-Attend our conference and learn more from our nationally renowned speakers:
+Watch the videos of our entire conference and learn more from our nationally renowned and local speakers:

 - Nomi Prins